-COMPONENT AND FORM 2021 DESIGN SUMMARY OPPORTUNITY RISK-MITIGATING ELEMENTS OBJECTIVES AND RATIONALE Base Salary Fixed rate of pay Set with reference to median of respective Provides for a balanced Provides competitive level of fixed compensation Cash Individual salary recommendations based on competitive assessment and economic outlook, leadership, retention comparator group mix of pay components (fixed vs. variable) - Recognizes sustained and succession considerations Use of external advisor individual performance and peer group analysis Reflects role and responsibility and/or growth in role Annual Incentive Bonus Annual awards based 100% on Company achievement of three pre-determined corporate financial performance objectives (70%), Target is 140% of base salary for the President Use of multiple performance measures Reward the achievement of pre-set annual corporate Cash-based performance pay two pre-determined corporate safety performance objectives (10%) and three pre-determined corporate strategic performance objectives (20%) and ĆEO and 80% for the other NEOs.
-Maximum payout is limited to Plan targets reviewed and approved annually based financial performance objectives Performance period: 1 year 2.0 times the target on in-depth review of annual business plan Reward the achievement of pre-set annual corporate Payout trigger based on corporate performance safety performance objectives Increased diversification with the safety and strategic component Reward the achievement of pre-set annual corporate strategic performance objectives Payouts are capped Drive superior corporate

-Drive superior corporate financial, safety and strategic performance
+COMPONENT AND FORM 2021 DESIGN SUMMARY OPPORTUNITY RISK-MITIGATING ELEMENTS OBJECTIVES AND RATIONALE Base Salary Fixed rate of pay Set with reference to median of respective Provides for a balanced mix of pay components Provides competitive level of fixed compensation Cash Individual salary recommendations based on competitive assessment and economic outlook, leadership, retention comparator group (fixed vs. variable) - Recognizes sustained and succession considerations Use of external advisor individual performance and peer group analysis Reflects role and responsibility and/or growth in role Annual Incentive Bonus pre-determined corporate financial performance objectives (70%), Target is 140% of base salary for the President Use of multiple performance measures Reward the achievement of pre-set annual corporate Cash-based performance pay and ĆEO and 80% for the other NEOs.
+Maximum payout is limited to Plan targets reviewed and approved annually based financial performance objectives , , , , , , , , , , , , , , 2.0 times the target on in-depth review of annual business plan Reward the achievement of pre-set annual corporate safety performance objectives Payout trigger based on corporate performance Reward the achievement Increased diversification with the safety and strategic component of pre-set annual corporate strategic performance objectives Payouts are capped Drive superior corporate No guaranteed minimum payout financial, safety and strategic performance Payouts subject to a clawback policy Payouts for executives and senior management employees are subject to a three-month notice period in the year of retirement